 - LING 528: Language Acquisition

 Most undergraduates take the 200-level core courses, but exceptionally capable and motivated students may take the graduate-level equivalents with permission of the course instructor.

 In most cases, students must choose either the undergraduate version or the graduate version of each core course.
 It is not possible to receive credit toward the major for both versions.
 However, students in the dual BA/MA program can receive BA credit for the 200-level core course and then receive MA credit for the corresponding 500-level core course.

 Any Linguistics major with a cumulative total GPA of at least 3.300 overall, and at least 3.500 in the major, is eligible to write an honors thesis in Linguistics.
 Membership in the UNC Honors Program is not required.

 The following three PDF documents explain the requirements, deadlines, and process for writing an honors thesis in Linguistics.
 Please note that the planning process starts in your junior year.

-- Writing an honors thesis in Linguistics
+- Writing an honors thesis in Linguistics (honors info)

 - Proposal and Contract: Form A